nicolascagna96/the-art-of-flour/README.md

 ## Admin Stories

 ### As an Admin:
  - I have the superuser full access.
- -I can create, read, edit and delete all the posts and recipes.
+ - I can create, read, edit and delete all the posts and recipes.
- -I can approve, delete or edit the comments provided by the site Users in the backend.
+ - I can approve, delete or edit the comments provided by the site Users in the backend.
- -I can collect and store in the database messages sent by the Site Users from the contact form.
+ - I can collect and store in the database messages sent by the Site Users from the contact form.
- -I can approve/rejec/edit the users' posts(recipes) before publication in the backend.
+ - I can approve/rejec/edit the users' posts(recipes) before publication in the backend.

 ## Visitor stories.

 ### As Site User:

  - I can leave/delete my comments on all posts.
  - I can leave likes on blog posts.
  - I can register an account.
  - I can submit my own recipes(posts) and, with the Admin approval, public them on the site.
  - I can update/delete my recipes(posts) if logged in the blog.
  - I can contact the Site Admin for asking question and/or to provide feedbacks.

 # Agile Development
  Agile development practices have been used to manage and delivery this project.